aravind113/buildcare-ekm/site/content/_index.md

 ---
-title: "Great coffee with a conscience"
-subtitle: Support sustainable farming while enjoying a cup
+title: Build Care Waterproofing Solutions
+subtitle: Make Your Home Leak Free
-image: /img/home-jumbotron.jpg
+image: img/img-20200613-wa0212.jpg
 blurb:
-    heading: Why Kaldi?
-    text: "Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities."
+  heading: About Build Care
+  text: >-
+    Build Care the water proofing experts extends its service to cure building problems.
+We are specialist in membrane water proofing, chemical water proof coatings, Heat reflective coatings, protective coatings, Industrial floor coatings, Injection grouts, Epoxy strengthening grouts, crack and joint sealants, Basement water proofing, civil special repairs , rehabilitation and pest control.

+    Our vast resources and technical know-how facilitates us in utilizing our expertise in diverse industries such as industrial, architectural and general construction.
+Our experts specialize in providing timely and customized services solutions related to APP/SBS Membrane Waterproofing , Heat Reflective Coating, Protective Coating, Joint Sealant, Crack filling sealants,Industrial Flooring , Pressure And Injection Grouting, Anti - Corrosive Coating, Pest Control Services, Light weight Foam Concrete, Crystalization Water Proofing, Elastomeric Water Proofing .Our services are specially designed and are modifiable to suit the individual requirements and budgetary constraints of our clients

+    We are renowned suppliers & applicators of various waterproofing chemicals in Kerala.
+The company is well-known for its high performing coatings and undertakes various types of building
 intro:
-    heading: "What we offer"
+  heading: What we offer
-    text: "Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone."
+  text: We undertake waterproofing contract works all over Kerala.
+This includes,
+    structural waterproofing, Remedial waterproofing for existing buildings, and repair works.
 products:
-    - image: img/illustrations-coffee.svg
+  - image: img/img-20190725-wa0013.jpg
-      text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability."
+    text: >
+      Waterproofing of under construction buildings.

+      We have an expert team for waterproofing works to be done in under construction builidings.

+      There are a nuber of critical areas to be considered for waterproofing during construction time.

+      Below ground level structures like basements

+      Plinth beam

+      Balcony, terrace

+      Bathrooms and kitchen areas

+      Roof top
   - image: /img/illustrations-coffee-gear.svg
-      text: "We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop."
+    text: We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
+No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
 values:
   heading: Our values
-    text: Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
+  text: Coffee is an amazing part of human culture but it has a dark side too –
+    one of colonialism and mindless abuse of natural resources and human lives.
     We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
 ---